-All through the ages, January has never been the month of diets and cleanses, at least not in Italy.
+Up until recent times, January has never been the month of diets and cleanses, at least not in Italy.
 There were no concerns about being fit or losing weight.
-Rather, the biggest concern was to keep the family fed, and warm –no one would have thought to deprive their body of energies in such a cold month, and in fact, January was the exact opposite of dieting.
+Rather, the biggest concern was to keep the family fed, and warm.

 Pasta alla Gricia